Skip to content

 Test data

-The folder src/shift_left/tests/data includes a Flink-project with the DDLs and DMLs to support the graph above, and it is used in all test cases.
+The folder src/shift_left/tests/data includes a Flink-project with the DDLs and DMLs to support the graph illustrated above, and it is used in all the test cases.

-The recipe chapter has how-to descriptions for the specific commands to use during devleopment and pipeline management.
+The recipe chapter has how-to descriptions for the specific commands to use during development and during the pipeline management by system reliability engineers.
 The following high level concepts are the foundations for this management:

 1. The git folder is the source of truth for pipeline definitions.